 With the Service Applying for a message exchange authorisation

 You can use in this service Suomi.fi identification and authorisations as well as Katso identification and authorisations is available for customers who cannot use Suomi.fi yet.
-For more information go to How to identify yourself and grant authorisations.
+More information: How to identify yourself and grant authorisations.

-With Customs form 934 this application, you can apply for an authorisation for direct message exchange or for an amendment or cancellation of such an authorisation in import (import declarations), in export (export declarations), in declaring the entry and exit of goods, in transit (T1 and T2 transit declarations and electronic TIR Carnet declarations), in Åland tax border declarations and in statistics declarations concerning intra-EU trade.
+With Customs form 934 this application, you can apply for an authorisation for direct message exchange or for an amendment or cancellation of such an authorisation in export (export declarations), in declaring the entry and exit of goods, in transit (T1 and T2 transit declarations and electronic TIR Carnet declarations), in Åland tax border declarations and in statistics declarations concerning intra-EU trade.

 You should find out the following information before logging into the service: